How to Get Your Short-Term Rehab Residents

-While most short-term residents will tell you that they will not be in your facility for long, we must still provide them with activity options throughout the day.
-Here are a few ideas:
+While most short-term rehab residents will tell you that they will not be in your facility for long, we must still provide them with activity options throughout the day.

-- Special Events.
+3. Special Events.
 While the rehabilitation residents may not be able to leave the facility to attend activities, you can still include them in the special events at your facility.
-For instance, invite the short-term-stay ladies to your monthly Red Hat Ladies Tea Party or the men to your weekly Men's Poker Game Night.
+For instance, invite the short-term-stay ladies to your monthly Straw Hat Ladies Tea Party or the men to your weekly Men’s Poker Game Night.